dhubler/aliens/README.md

 Where `NewYork` is the city name.
 Aliens `1` and `0` are the responsible aliens.

-# Developer Note - [Golden files](https://ieftimov.com/posts/testing-in-go-golden-files/)Unit Testing
+# Developer Note - [Golden Files](https://ieftimov.com/posts/testing-in-go-golden-files/) in Unit Testing

 Golden files are used to ensure large datasets only change when desired and in precise ways.
 If a unit test fails because the output doesn't match a "golden file", first inspect the difference.
 If the difference is expected, simply accept the difference by running the test again with the `-update` flag.